Our Thesis

 Supporting Theses

-1. The time to invest capital and resources into self-sovereignty is now.
+1. The time to invest capital and resources into authentic web (AW) technology is now.

-2. Now that SSI and transitive trust are possible, their ubiquity is inevitable.
+2. Now that AW and transitive trust are possible, their ubiquity is inevitable.

 3. The internet must be re-decentralized.
-With user sovereignty, now it’s feasible.
+With AW, now it’s feasible.

 4. Re-decentralization makes markets bigger, dominant players and moats smaller, and rewards superior execution by anyone.

-5. Cooperative network effects of SSI will be exponentially bigger than network effects of platforms.
+5. Cooperative network effects of AW will be exponentially bigger than network effects of platforms.

-6. SSI and verifiable credentials will enable, for the first time ever, transitive trust for high-value interactions (LOA 3 and 4).
+6. AW and verifiable credentials will enable, for the first time ever, transitive trust for high-value interactions (LOA 3 and 4).

 7. Strong UX/CX is already critically important; user sovereignty will make it 10X moreso.
-UX breakthroughs will be the primary driver of SSI adoption.
+UX breakthroughs will be the primary driver of AW adoption.

-8. “Fat Protocols” don’t apply to SSI; the greatest value will be captured at the application layer, just like the internet.
+8. “Fat Protocols” don’t apply to AW; the greatest value will be captured at the application layer, just like the internet.

 9. Privacy will make a big comeback, and become a competitive advantage.